Make weather-tight garage door seals, replace rotted trim with maintenance-free vinyl and clean up a rusty track. Do it yourself and save a bundle.

 You might also like: TBD

 Some garage doors come with a metal track that holds a replaceable rubber seal.
 Over time, the seal flattens and cracks.
 If that’s what you have, replace it with a “cold weather” silicone-type seal, which remains flexible in cold weather and lasts longer.
-If your home center doesn’t stock them, you can find one online; see one source above.
 Lubricate the silicone seal with dishwashing detergent and slide it into the track slots.

 Prepare the areas between the door sections by cleaning them with a rag and household cleaner (be careful not to pinch any fingers).
 Then install the pressure-sensitive V-strip weather stripping (Photo 5).
 Repeat for each section.

-The easiest, but least elegant, method is to install several pieces of bottom seal retainer and rubber gasket in the gap areas.
-Just measure the thickness of your bottom panel and buy sections of seal retainer and gasket from a garage parts supplier (garagedoorpartsusa.com is one online source).
+The easiest but least elegant method is to install several pieces of bottom seal retainer and rubber gasket in the gap areas.
+Just measure the thickness of your bottom panel and buy sections of seal retainer and gasket from a garage parts supplier.
 Mount the retainer to the bottom panel wherever there’s a gap.
 Finish the job by sealing the top edge of the retainer with caulk and then paint to match the door.
 This fix works on wood and metal doors.

 If you have a wood door and want a cleaner look, remove the existing bottom seal and scribe/cut the bottom panel to match the contour of the concrete floor.
 Seal the freshly cut wood with wood sealer.
 Then remount the bottom seal.

 A good, long-lasting solution is to replace the wood jamb, brick mold trim and doorstop with paintable solid vinyl pieces that won’t crack or decay.
-Available at home centers and lumberyards, the three pieces cost a total of about $4 per ft.—comparable to clear wood.
 The vinyl can be cut, nailed and painted just like wood.
 It’s available in white, but you can order brown, bronze and tan.
 Fill nail holes with white caulk or exterior wood filler, then if desired prime and paint with acrylic latex.
 Use a light paint color over white vinyl to keep it from overheating.

 Remove the old jamb and trim (Photo 1), then nail the vinyl jamb to the frame, beginning with the top piece (Photo 2).
-Fasten every 12 to 16 in. with 8d galvanized nails or stainless steel trim screws.
-Precut the miters on the top piece of brick mold trim and nail it to the framing every 12 in. with 10d galvanized casing nails.
-Use 6d casing nails for the stop molding, nailing it at the premarked points on the trim.
+Fasten every 12 to 16 inches with 8d galvanized nails or stainless steel trim screws.
+Precut the miters on the top piece of brick mold trim and nail it to the framing every 12 inches with 10d galvanized casing nails.
+Use 6d casing nails for the stop molding, nailing it at the pre-marked points on the trim.

 Glue the brick mold corners with PVC cement (Photo 3), then nail them into place after the glue sets.
 To avoid breaking the joint, wait at least an hour for the glue to fully cure before nailing within a foot of the corner.
 Splice long runs with glued butt joints.

-Repair 3: Clean up a rusty door track
+Repair Three: Clean up a Rusty Door Track

-Clean up the tracks and prevent rusting by simply cutting off the bottom 1/2 in.
+Clean up the tracks and prevent rusting by simply cutting off the bottom 1/2-in.
 First make sure all the angle bracket bolts are tight, then cut the track bottoms off (Photo 1).
-Use a rag dipped in thinner to remove any lubricant on the first 6 in. of track, then scrape and brush off as much rust as you can.
+Use a rag dipped in thinner to remove any lubricant on the first six inches of track, then scrape and brush off as much rust as you can.
 Finally, paint the bottom with a metal spray paint that’s formulated to bond to rusted areas (Photo 2).
 Rust-Oleum Rust Reformer is one choice.

 Required Tools for this Garage Door Weather Stripping Project